Karivool/okpizza/docs/flux-cycles.md

   0. invoked from `MessagesIndex` `didMount`/`willReceiveProps`
   0. `GET /api/messages` is called.
   0. `receiveAllMessages` is set as the success callback.
+  0. this should be set to fetch messages only from two specific users.

 * `createMessage`
   0. invoked from `UsersIndexItem` `onSubmit`